 The statistics presented in the entry above focus on aggregate estimates of prevalence across total populations.
-In the chart below we present data on depression prevalence across a number of OECD countries, disaggregated by education level and employment status.30 This data is based on self-reported prevalence of depression as requested by surveys.
+In the chart we present data on depression prevalence across a number of OECD countries, disaggregated by education level and employment status.44 This data is based on self-reported prevalence of depression as requested by surveys.
 There are multiple reasons why this data may differ from IHME statistics presented above: it is based only on adults aged 25-64 years old, and focuses on self-reported depression only.
 The lack of differentiation in these surveys between mental health disorders, such as depression, anxiety disorders, and bipolar disorder mean that self-reported depression data may include individuals with these other disorders.

 It is also notable that the large differences in education level close or disappear when we look only at the sub-group of those employed.
 Overall, the prevalence of depression appears to be lower in individuals in employment relative to those actively seeking employment, or the total population which also includes the unemployed.

 Is the prevalence of mental health disorders reflected in self-reported life satisfaction or happiness?
 Overall, evidence suggests that there is a negative correlation between prevalence of particular mental health disorders (depression and anxiety have been the most widely assessed) and self-reported life satisfaction.
-This suggests that life satisfaction and happiness tends to be lower in individuals experience particular mental health disorders.
+This suggests that life satisfaction and happiness tends to be lower in individuals experiencing particular mental health disorders.